jonopriestley/avrsim-python/README.md

 ## Code Theme (won't work on Mac)
 If you wish to use the code theme to make your
 AVR code easier to navigate, I have provided an
-XML file that can be used in Notepad++ (a common code editing software).
-To use it, go to
-"Language > User Defined Language > Open User Defined Language Folder..." then put the file in that folder.
+XML file that can be used in Notepad++.
+To use it, go to "Language > User Defined Language > Open User Defined Language Folder..." then put the file in that folder.
 It will then appear in the drop down list in the Language tab.